agustin-lorenzo/emotion-recognition-thesis/README.md

 ###### *Note: this is currently still a work in progress -- code and results are not final!*

 ## Background
 Emotion recognition is regarded as an important topic in the field of affective computing.
-The ability to accurately classify emotions from brain data would have potential for applications in BCIs, human-machine interaction, psychotherapy, and medicine.
+The ability to accurately classify emotions from brain data would have potential for applications in BCIs, neuroscience, psychotherapy, and medicine.

 As the capability of machine learning models has improved in recent years, the feasibility of developing an effective emotion recognition model has grown alongside it, which has brought more attention to the topic as of late.
 Previous attempts at emotion recognition utilized both conventional machine learning approaches (KNN, SVMs, RF), and deep learning approaches (RNNs, CNNs, GCNNs).
 Most recently, *transformers* have shown the most promising improvements over previous methods.